adlynadika/OSProject/README.md

 ***Questions:***

 1. Are files in the container persistent.
 Why not?. ***(1 mark)*** <br />
 No, files in a container are not persistent because containers reset every time they run.
+The container file systems are isolated from the host system.
+When a container is removed, any changes made to its file system are lost. <br />
 2. Can we run two, or three instances of debian linux? . ***(1 mark)*** <br />
 Yes.
 ## Running your own container with persistent storage